A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Shower Parton Distributions

 Substituting Eqs.\ (\ref{410}) and (\ref{411}) into (\ref{36}), we obtain the invariant shower-parton distribution $\mathcal S^j(p_2)$ after integrating over $q$ and summing over all initiating partons $i$.
-For $j=u$, it is shown in Fig.\ 5 by the solid (red) line, plotted against $p_2$ but labeled as $p_1$, since it is to be compared to the thermal parton distribution $\mathcal T(p_1)$ in the same figure.
-For $\mathcal T(p_1)$ we use Eq.\ (\ref{35}) with parameters $C$ and $T$ essentially the same as at RHIC, the details of which will discussed in Sec.\ VI.
-The $\mathcal T(p_1)$ distribution is shown by the dashed (blue) line in Fig.\ 5.
-Evidently, $\mathcal S(p_1)$ dominates over $\mathcal T(p_1)$ for all $p_1>0.5$ GeV/c.
+For $j=u$, it is shown in Fig.\ 4 by the solid (red) line, plotted against $p_2$ but labeled as $p_1$, since it is to be compared to the thermal parton distribution $\mathcal T(p_1)$ in the same figure.
+For $\mathcal T(p_1)$ we use Eqs.\ (\ref{35}) and (\ref{3.8}) with the value of $C$ to be discussed in Sec.\ VI.
+The $\mathcal T(p_1)$ distribution is shown by the dashed (blue) line in Fig.\ 4.
+Evidently, $\mathcal S(p_1)$ dominates over $\mathcal T(p_1)$ for all $p_1>3$ GeV/c.
 Hereafter, for the sake of brevity we omit the superscript of quark type $j$ in $\mathcal S^j(p_1)$, as we routinely do for $\mathcal T(p_1)$, when no confusion is likely to ensue.
-This is the most remarkable feature about the parton distribution at LHC.
-Although we cannot show the phenomenology based on these distribution until later, the dominance of $\mathcal S(p_1)$ is so important that it reorients our thinking about hadron production at low and intermediate $p_T$ from this point of our discussion onward.
-In essence, minijets are so copiously produced at LHC that their effects at low $p_T$ cannot be ignored, thus posing a substantive question on the meaningfulness of any hydrodynamical study without taking minijets into account.

-To place Fig.\ 5 in the proper context, we show the ratio $\mathcal S/\mathcal T$ by the solid line in Fig.\ 6(a).
-It is substantially above 1 for $p_1>0.5$ GeV/c.
-For comparison the ratio for the partons at RHIC is shown by the dashed line in the same figure.
-Some aspects of the shower partons at RHIC are discussed in Appendix A. We see in Fig.\ 6(a) that $\mathcal S/\mathcal T$ at LHC is significantly larger than that at RHIC.
-Whereas the latter does not exceed 1 until $p_1$ is above 2 GeV/c, the former is almost always greater than 1.
-Since $\mathcal T$ is the same in both, the ratio of $\mathcal S/\mathcal T$ at LHC to that at RHIC is just $\mathcal{S}^{\rm LHC}/\mathcal{S}^{\rm RHIC}$, which is shown in Fig.\ 6(b), exhibiting a factor of 7 even at $p_1\approx1$ GeV/c.
-It is therefore reasonable to draw a connection between the enhancement of shower partons and the increase of average multiplicity in Fig.\ 1 in going from RHIC to LHC energies.